 Taxi and car services

-The cost is $2 per trip and $8 per day.
+The cost is $2 for any trip under 30 minutes and unlimited sub-30 minute trips for $8 per day.
 A 3-day pass costs $17.
 You can find more information about pricing and signing up on the Capital BikeShare website.

-If you really want to beat the crowds on the streets near the Tidal Basin, you could get a view of the cherry blossoms from the Potomac River instead.
+If you really want to beat the crowds on the streets near the Tidal Basin, you could get a view of the cherry blossoms from the Potomac and Anacostia rivers and the Washington Channel instead.

-The Wharf has 1,500 underground parking spaces for bicycles.
+The Wharf has over 500 underground parking spaces for bicycles.
 The Wharf Jitney operates between the District Wharf pier and East Potomac Park-Hains Point.

 The small, electric-powered ferry is free, pet- and bike-friendly, runs twice an hour and makes the trip in about three minutes.